-My journey through writing my first script, breaking into Product Management, learning more about the start-up world, finding new cool projects to play around with, and everything under the sun worth telling a story about.
+My journey through writing my first book & script, breaking into Product Management, learning more about the start-up world, running marathons, finding new cool projects to play around with, and everything under the sun worth telling a story about.

 The Septemvri train station became dear to me ever since I got accepted to attend the Math High school in the nearby town of Pazardzhik.
 Our relationship evolved when I was selected for Fulbright’s United States Achievements Program and began traveling to Sofia on a regular basis.

 When my classmates were taking the train to Pazardzhik, I was taking the train in the opposite direction.
 I was skipping school to reach the Fulbright Advising Center during the school year and throughout school holidays.
 I had joined the “international students applying to U.S. colleges” gang.